celo-org/SocialConnect/asv2/privacy.md

     };
     ```

 2. **`EncryptionKeySigner`**: uses the [data encryption key (DEK)](https://docs.celo.org/developer/contractkit/data-encryption-key) by passing in the raw private key.

     The DEK is a key pair specifically used for signing data.
-It must be [registered to your account](https://github.com/celo-org/celo-monorepo/blob/0aea63826f8c7e7d2f3fe0c32eb314471e2c2f33/packages/protocol/contracts/common/Accounts.sol#L244) before it is used. <!--insert code snippet of registering here? -->
+It must be [registered to your account](https://github.com/celo-org/celo-monorepo/blob/0aea63826f8c7e7d2f3fe0c32eb314471e2c2f33/packages/protocol/contracts/common/Accounts.sol#L244) before it is used.

+    ```ts
+    accountsContract.setAccountDataEncryptionKey(DEK_PUBLIC_KEY).send({from: issuerAddress})
+    ```

     Any key pair can be used as a DEK, but [this](https://github.com/celo-org/celo-monorepo/blob/0aea63826f8c7e7d2f3fe0c32eb314471e2c2f33/packages/sdk/cryptographic-utils/src/dataEncryptionKey.ts#L36-L54) or [this](https://github.com/celo-org/celo-monorepo/blob/0aea63826f8c7e7d2f3fe0c32eb314471e2c2f33/packages/sdk/cryptographic-utils/src/account.ts#L440-L459) function in [`@celo/cryptographic-utils`](https://www.npmjs.com/package/@celo/cryptographic-utils) can be used to generate the DEK.

     The `EncryptionKeySigner` authentication method is preferred, since it doesn't require the user to access the wallet key that manages their funds.
 Also, when using the DEK for authentication, ODIS will also use the DEK as the blinding factor, so that ODIS identifies repeat queries and doesn’t charge additional quota.
 The tradeoff is that the extra computation when using the DEK can add a tiny bit of latency.